 We cannot receive automobiles or real estate.
 If you want to give an automobile or property to a Collective admin, you may, but it will belong to them, not OCF, and we will not be able to provide a receipt.

 Please be aware that the value of a contributor’s time or services is unfortunately not tax-deductible in the eyes of the IRS.
 However valuable, pro-bono or volunteer services, professional or not, and discounted services, are typically not tax-deductible charitable contributions.

 For a contribution to be tax-deductible, there needs to be a transfer of ownership.
 Open Collective Foundation can only provide tax receipts for tax-deductible contributions.

 A couple of examples:

 - Allowing someone to rent an item or space for free or at a discount would not qualify as a tax-deductible contribution, since it is a service given free of charge, but itself not a financial contribution

 - Giving an organization a gift card for services can count as a charitable contribution, since the actual gift card, itself, is then held by the organization

 If the contributed items are tax-deductible in the eyes of the IRS, we would be happy to provide the contributor with a tax receipt.

 In order to receive a written letter of acknowledgment, please email OCF with the following information:

-If your contribution has not yet been reported by the initiative, please see the procedure for reporting an in-kind contribution above.
+If your contribution has not yet been reported by the Collective, please see the procedure for reporting an in-kind contribution above.